 The Yale Divinity Library, as part of the Yale University Library system, has been developed primarily as a working and research collection for the faculty, students, and staff of Yale University.
 Those not affiliated with the University are expected to investigate resources in libraries normally available to them before turning to the Yale University Library.

 Access to the Divinity Library's Special Collections is normally granted to all qualified undergraduates, graduate students, faculty members, independent scholars, and authors from both within and outside Yale.
 Family members of those who have donated their personal papers are welcome to use family papers.
 Most of our collections are shelved offsite and must be retrieved for use.
+Yale affiliates with active NetIDs may request material through their Yale Special Collections accounts and access material during our open hours.
 Please see the Special Collections website for more information.

 Library access and/or borrowing privileges may be revoked for violation of library policies and at the discretion of the Divinity Librarian.